ChowMeins/Musi-to-YouTube-Playlist/README.md

 ## How It Works

 ### Process Overview
-1. **Playlist Parsing**: Extracts song titles and artists from the Musi playlist URL
+1. **Playlist Parsing**: Extracts song titles and artists by parsing the HTML source code from the Musi Playlist URL
 2. **YouTube Authentication**: Authenticates with YouTube API using OAuth 2.0
 3. **Playlist Creation**: Creates a new playlist on your YouTube account
 4. **Song Search**: Searches YouTube for each song from the Musi playlist
 5. **Song Addition**: Adds found songs to the newly created YouTube playlist

-### Error Handling
-- Songs that cannot be found on YouTube are logged for manual review
-- Authentication errors provide clear instructions for resolution
-- Network issues are handled with appropriate retry mechanisms

 ## Configuration

 ### File Structure
 ```
 Musi-to-YouTube-Playlist/
-├── musi_to_youtube.py      # Main script file
+├── webscrape.py      # Main script file
 ├── client_secrets.json     # Google API credentials (you provide)
 └── README.md              # This file
 ```